imjihuan/fuego/docs/rst_src/Jenkins_Visualization.rst

    * Return html

-There's a similar set of data (keys, looping) for defining plot data.
-With keys selecting the axes.
+There's a similar set of data (keys, looping) for defining plot data, with keys selecting the axes.